 Vittula comes closest to delivering a dive-bar experience in Budapest.
-With an adorably grungy subterranean interior and labyrinthine layout, the space is actually cooler than your average dive bar.
+With an adorably grungy below-ground interior and labyrinthine layout, the space is actually cooler than your average dive bar.
 The well-worn walls are blanketed in graffiti and witty scribbles.
-It would be a stretch to characterize Vittula as cozy, but if you enjoy bohemian vibes, you will like its grimy nooks and crannies.
-A Finnish expat opened Vittula in 2004 (suffice it to say that the place’s moniker was inspired by the female genitalia).
+It would be a stretch to characterize Vittula as cozy, but if you enjoy divy vibes, you will like its squalid nooks and crannies.
+A Finnish expat opened Vittula in 2004, using the female genitalia as an inspiration for the place’s moniker.

-Expect a hipster-leaning, below-25 crowd that’s heavy on international students (the cool cats like to congregate outside the nondescript entry).
+Expect a hipster-leaning, below-25 crowd heavy on international students (the cool cats congregate outside the nondescript entry).
 The music changes throughout the week: Tuesdays tend to be jazz nights, and then they gradually turn up the heat as the weekend approaches.
-Although mainly a bar, it’s not unusual that the pocket-sized dance floor in front of the DJ booth fills up with a raucous, sweaty crowd.
+Although mainly a bar, it’s not unusual that the pocket-sized dance floor before the DJ booth fills up with a high-energy crowd.
 Prices are rock-bottom (a beer runs just over €1).